 Verses 26 & 27: Then Nebuchadnezzar came near to the mouth of the burning fiery furnace, and spake, and said, Shadrach, Meshach, and Abednego, ye servants of the most high God, come forth, and come hither.
 Then Shadrach, Meshach, and Abednego, came forth of the midst of the fire.
 And the princes, governors, and captains, and the king’s counsellors, being gathered together, saw these men, upon whose bodies the fire had no power, nor was an hair of their head singed, neither were their coats changed, nor the smell of fire had passed on them.

-In effect, therefore, the one item left out of the king’s plans to recreate his dream, which was the “stone” that destroyed it, was now fulfilled.
-Possibly, the king could well have had the image dismantled and may even have had the gold melted down right in the very furnace the three captives just came out of!
+In effect, therefore, the one item left out of the king’s plans to recreate his dream―the “stone” that destroyed the image―was now demonstrated.
+Possibly, the king could well have had the image dismantled and may even have had the gold melted down in the very furnace the three captives just came out of!

 In this context, the “stone” is represented by Shadrach, Meshach and Abednego who destroyed, as it were, Nebuchadnezzar’s golden image.
 In other words, as we noted in Daniel 2, God used these men because He approved of their character and behavior.

-They are representative of the “remnant” of the woman’s “seed” in Revelation 12:16, 17 who will “keep the commandments of God, and have the testimony of Jesus Christ” during the final moments of earth’s history.
-Their courage and faithfulness in “the face of the serpent” who will desperately “cast out of his mouth water as a flood” to exterminate their witness will give God the opportunity to swallow “up the flood.”
+They characterize the “remnant” of the woman’s “seed” (Revelation 12:16, 17) who will “keep the commandments of God, and have the testimony of Jesus Christ” during the final moments of earth’s history.

 Verse 28: Then Nebuchadnezzar spake, and said, Blessed be the God of Shadrach, Meshach, and Abednego, who hath sent his angel, and delivered his servants that trusted in him, and have changed the king’s word, and yielded their bodies, that they might not serve nor worship any god, except their own God.